spacetelescope/jwst/docs/jwst/straylight/main.rst

 :math:`R = 50` pixels and :math:`k = 1`.

-The second algorithm uses information from 'regions' reference file  that was previously loaded into the meta data of the input image by the assign_wcs step.
+The second algorithm uses information about the location of slices  that is contained in the meta data of the input image and was previously was  loaded into the meta data by the assign_wcs step.
 Hence running the assign_wcs step is a prerequisite to the straylight step.
-The 'regions' information is a 1032 by 1024 mask containing the 'slice number' of the pixel or in the case of  non-science gap pixels, the value zero.